semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 *\_index* and *\_type* are the ones you specified in the query.

-*\_id* is an **ID** automatically set by Elasticsearch. **You can also specify it** if you wish.
-We'll talk about it deeper later in this article.
+*\_id* is an **ID**, automatically set by Elasticsearch. **You can also specify it** if you wish.
+We'll talk about it deeper later.

 *\_version* is the **version of your document**.
 This is the famous **versioning** I talked about earlier.

 #### Full Example : Create Jon Snow

-Let's say now we want to add a **Document** which represents Jon Snow.
+Let's say now we want to add a **Document** which represents *Jon Snow*.
+If you don't know who *Jon Snow* is, ... *Erf*, I am really disappointed.
+Here's the answer : [https://fr.wikipedia.org/wiki/Jon_Snow](https://fr.wikipedia.org/wiki/Jon_Snow).
 Its type would be *"character"* and it will stands in the *"game_of_throne"* index.

 To perform this operation, we need to use a JSON data file.
-I provided it in the Vagrant environment, under the `simple_cluster/queries/basics/add_document.json` file.
+I provided it in the Github repository, under the `queries/basics/add_document.json` file.

 Its content is the following :